Skip to content

 • Grand Total = £885.
 18. 6p – Over All Total = £1,567.0.
 5p

-If you would like to watch a video the following Youtube link will open a new page where you can watch the video.
+If you would like to watch a video the following YouTube link will open a new page where you can watch the video.
 It will take you on a journey of the River Tyne, showing video footage of both old and new images.
 The background song, The Big River, is sung by Jimmy Nail.
-If you would prefer another singer this link will take you on a similar journey with the exception of the song sung by Joe McElderry
+If you would prefer another singer this link will take you on a similar journey except for the song sung by Joe McElderry

 Back To A Moment In History